newsch/friend_value_hacking/reports/draft_review_evan.md

 ## General Notes

+- Overall I think it looks pretty great, I think it just needs a clearer separation of repication and extension.
 - I'm curious why you settled on >6 for hub cities - is that informed by the original paper, your own analysis, or something else?